mitmdev/Isolated_ISE_EC/Readme.md

 ~~~
 to
 ~~~
-local minimal = false
+local minimal = "mqtt"
 ~~~
 in `init.lua`, enables wifi and mqtt support.<br/>
-You will need to customize wifi connection parameters in `init-wifi-mqtt.lua` and mqtt broker configuration in `mqtt-client.lua`, modifying the following variables accordingly to your setup.
+You will need to customize wifi connection parameters in `init-wifi.lua` and mqtt broker configuration in `mqtt-client.lua`, modifying the following variables accordingly to your setup.
 <br/>
-`init-wifi-mqtt.lua`:
+`init-wifi.lua`:
 ~~~
 local SSID = "SSID"
 local KEY  = "PASSWORD"